Hendrix-CS/csci320/index.md

 ### <a name="free">Free Project</a>

 Students may also complete a **free project**.
-This is **completely optional**, but it is an opportunity for a student to earn project credits pursuing a topic of personal interest.
+This is **completely optional**, but it is an opportunity to earn project credits pursuing a topic of personal interest.
 The free project consists of a program written in the Rust programming language on any topic of interest to the student.
 Any student wishing to pursue a free project should submit a project proposal by Monday, April 21.
 The instructor will advise the student as to what would constitute Level 1, Level 2, and Level 3 performance on the proposed project.

 All free projects are due by the end of the final exam period for the course.
+There is no on-time bonus for a free project; it must be submitted by the deadline to receive any credit.

 ## <a name="essays">In-Class Essays</a>